Multi-Skilled Health Technology

 Prerequisite: COMM 1100, PEHR 1250, PEHR 1550, PEHR 1670, PEHR 2500, permission of the Physical Education department chair.

-Students will gain practical experience by working five hours per week for 15 weeks under the direct supervision of a professional personal trainer within an off-campus work setting.
-The in-class seminar portion of the course will serve as a forum for student discussion of on-the-job experiences and provide students with an overview of the procedural, ethical, and liability issues faced by a personal trainer.
-In addition, it will help students develop job-seeking skills and provide information pertaining to professional certifications.
+Students will gain practical experience under the direct supervision of a professional personal trainer within an on-campus setting.
+The in-class seminar portion of the course will serve as a forum for student discussion of practical experiences and provide students with an overview of the procedural, ethical, and liability issues faced by a personal trainer.
+In addition, it will help students develop job-seeking skills and provide information pertaining to professional certifications

 (6 contact hours: 1 lecture, 5 lab)